robsheldon/golem/README.md

 * `warn`: write a message to STDERR.
 * `fail`: write a message to STDERR and try to halt the script.
 Halting scripts from nested subshells is very hard in bash.
 Golem makes a good effort here but the fact is that it's not as bulletproof as I'd like it to be.
 Try to avoid calling `fail` from subshells.
 * `ask`: this is a really, really nice function that allows your script to prompt the user for yes/no responses or more complicated requests.
 It includes support for default values, automatic timeouts, and required values, and is very easy to use.
-* `need`: this function helps command scripts look for a named longopt value in the script's invocation and, if it's not present, ask the user for it.
+* `loadopt`: allows command scripts to retrieve the value of a named longopt provided by the user. `loadopt` returns a non-zero exit status code if the user didn't provide the named longopt.
+For example, `if username="$(loadopt "username")"; then echo "$username"; elso echo "No username"; fi` will display the value following "--username" on the commandline if it exists, or "No username" if it doesn't.
+* `needopt`: similar to `loadopt`, but treats the named longopt as a required value and displays a prompt if the value wasn't provided. `needopt` also allows command scripts to require a value to match a regular expression.
-* some argument processing: a block near the bottom extracts any named longopt values from the argument list and stores them for use by the `need()` function.
+* some argument processing: a block near the bottom extracts any named longopt values from the argument list and stores them for use by the `needopt()` function.

 You can find all of this code between the `# begin-golem-injected-code` and `# end-golem-injected-code` lines in the main Golem shell script.
 When building a command script, Golem reads its own file and copy-pastes this section into the top of the command script.